daddydrac/Django2Pro-Container/README.md

 #### Security for Production

 NGINX conf is already configured for strong security so you can goto prod faster.
-Add new secret-keys each time you spin up a container, runs on HTTPs with (DH Params)[https://scaron.info/blog/improve-your-nginx-ssl-configuration.html] for increased security.
-See "Strong Security" on NGINX, {here)[https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html].
+Add new secret-keys each time you spin up a container, runs on HTTPs with [DH Params](https://scaron.info/blog/improve-your-nginx-ssl-configuration.html) for increased security.
+See "Strong Security" on NGINX, [here](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).

 ----------------------------------------------------------